Killing of Philando Castile: Official investigation

-The day after the fatal shooting, the St. Anthony Police Department identified the officer who fired the fatal shots as Yanez.
-He and his partner Kauser were placed on paid administrative leave.
+The day after the fatal shooting, the St. Anthony Police Department identified Yanez as the officer who fired the fatal shots at Castile.
+Yanez and his partner Kauser were placed on paid administrative leave.

 The Minnesota Bureau of Criminal Apprehension (BCA) was the lead agency in charge of the investigation.
 Two days following the shooting, Ramsey County Attorney John Choi called for a "prompt and thorough" investigation into the shooting.
 He said that he had not determined whether he would use a grand jury, but stated that if either a grand jury or prosecutors in his office determined that charges were appropriate, he would "prosecute this case to the fullest extent of the law."

 The BCA said that squad-car video and "several" other videos had been collected as evidence.
 St. Anthony police did not wear body cameras.
 On September 28, 2016, the BCA announced that it had completed its investigation and turned over its findings to Ramsey County Attorney John Choi.
 Prosecutors in the Ramsey County Attorney's Office would decide whether to file charges in the shooting or bring the case to a grand jury.